 In the Independent Fundamentalist Baptist (IFB) church movement I grew up in, putting out a fleece was common practice.
 Putting out a fleece was a way of “testing” God or finding out the “will of God.”

 Like casting lots and drawing straws, Christians use putting out a fleece as a way to make decisions.
-Years ago, I was looking for a job, so I applied for a restaurant management job with a company in Findlay, Ohio.
-They told me they had interest in me working for them and they would get back with me with their final decision.
+In 1979, I was looking for a job, so I applied for a restaurant management job with a company in Findlay, Ohio.
+They told me they had an interest in me working for them and they would get back with me with their final decision.
 At the time, we were living in Montpelier, Ohio.
-We were also thinking about moving to Newark, Ohio, the central Ohio community where Polly’s parents lived.
+We were thinking about moving to Newark, Ohio, the central Ohio community where Polly’s parents lived.
 What should we do?
 Restaurant manager in Findlay or move to Newark?

 So, I put out a fleece.
 I prayed, “God if you want me to take the restaurant manager job then have the company call me by ____________.
 If they don’t call, I will take that as a NO from you.”